pizza111/ManageDay/README.md

-ManageDay allows us to set up a list of habits and choose number of weekdays those habits should be enabled on with optional enabling notifications as a personal reminder.
-Custom colors you can choose from also put some extra flavor to it.
+ManageDay allows us to set up list of habits and choose the days those habits should be enabled on with optional enabling notifications such as a personal reminder.
+There are also custom color scemes you can choose from to put some extra flavor onto it.

 - SwiftUI
 - logic complex UI